eojthebrave/lets-talk-about-documentation/slides/index.md

 ## Defining Pathways for Contributors and Learners

 - Learning Pathways for newbies, intermediate and advanced learners
-- Extensive documentation for docs contributors
+- Extensive documentation and guides for documentation contributors
-- Various roles and responsibilities available for content experts
+- Various contributor roles and responsibilities including admins, topic drivers, curators, mentors, writers, editors, reviewers
-- Style guides, how-tos, contributor roles and activities all clearly documented and organized
+- Documentation pages are called articles, with processes, standards, and guidelines that you would expect for a published article.

 ========
 <!-- .slide: data-background="#D7DCE0" -->